 First Edition copyright © 1937; Second and Revised Edition copyright © 1975 by Theosophical University Press (print version also available).
 Electronic version ISBN 1-55700-090-5.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 NOTE: Those wishing to view the illustrations offline need to download the file hpbtm-i.zip from this directory (hpb-tm).